 A common sponge activity among new bye preachers when they want to preach about faith is to ask the congregation “How many of you have got faith?”
 The question actually doesn’t make sense because there’s no such thing as “people who have faith” and “people who don’t have faith.”
 The truth is that everyone puts their faith in something.
 A much sensible way of asking this question would be to ask them “On whom or what or where do you have placed your faith today?”

 An atheist might ask me “what’s the difference?”
-Well, simply put we can have faith on many things but God alone is faithful.
+Well, simply put we can have faith in many things but God alone is faithful.
 God alone is capable of honoring and responding to our faith.
 The Shunammite woman in this passage also had placed her faith in things other than God.
 One day God wanted to deal with her misplaced faith and this is how he did it?

-Text: 2 Kings 4:8-37
+Read 2 Kings 4:8-37

-Read: 2 Kings 4:8-14
+Read 2 Kings 4:8-14

 A. Now the Shunammite was a noblewoman who delighted in showing hospitality to Elisha.
-The Lord surely took note of this and wanted to reward her with a long forgotten desire of her heart, in return for all the good things she was doing to ensure the comfort of his servant, (Psalm 37:4; Matthew 10:42).
+The Lord surely took note of this and wanted to reward her with a long-forgotten desire of her heart, in return for all the good things she was doing to ensure the comfort of his servant, (Psalm 37:4; Matthew 10:42).

 B. This woman however just like any other had longed for a child but failed.
 Then like any other childless woman, had made up her mind to move on with life.
 Gradually she became comfortable with where she was in life.
 This was obvious when she said ‘I have a home among my own people’.
-Though her husband was old she had nothing to fear because she had her own house and after husband dies her people will continue look after her.
+Though her husband was old, she had nothing to fear because she had her own house and after husband dies her people will continue to look after her.

 Paul the apostle said that no eye has seen, no ear has heard and no human mind has ever conceived the things God has prepared for those who love him, (1 Corinthians 2:9).
 Discovering these things actually takes a step of faith.
 The problem with comfort zones is they replace our faith in God with a fake sense of assurance found only inside our comfort zone.
 At such times God walks us to a place where he challenges our faith.

-Read: 2 Kings 4:18-31
+Read 2 Kings 4:18-31

 A. Google defines the term “refined” as having any unwanted elements removed by processing.
 Now we noted that comfort zones prevent us from discovering the good things God has for us and when they do God himself walks us up to a place where he challenges our faith.
-It is an eye opener.
+It is an eye-opener.